-Atomic actions.
 Concurroids logically specify the behavior of threads, and one needs a way to tie the logical specs to actual program operations, such as, e.g., CAS.
 An atomic action is a program operation that can change the heap by one read-modify-write operation, and simultaneously change the auxiliary state.
 In Section 3, we expand on how actions are defined.
 For now, we just briefly describe the three actions required for implementation of span in FCSL.

-The trymark action attempts to mark a node x, and move x into the self auxiliary component simultaneously.
+The trymark action attempts to mark a node x, and move xinto the self auxiliary component simultaneously.
 Operationally, i.e., when the auxiliary state is erased, it corresponds to the CAS on line 4 of Figure 1.
-Logically, if successful, it corresponds to a marknode\trans transition in the concurroid.
+Logically, if successful, it corresponds to a marknode_trans transition in the concurroid.
 If unsuccessful, it corresponds to the concurroid's idle transition.
 The nullify action invoked with an argument x, and a two-valued indicator side (Left or Right), sets the x.l (or x.r, depending on side) pointer to null, but emits a precondition that x is in self.
-Operationally, it corresponds to the assigning null on lines 7 and 8 of Figure 1.
-Logically, it corresponds to taking the nullify\trans transition.
-Finally, $read\child$ atomic action, invoked with arguments x and side, returns the pointer x.l (or x.r, depending on side).
+Operationally, it corresponds to the assignment of null on lines 7 and 8 of Figure 1.
+Logically, it corresponds to taking the nullify_trans transition.
+Finally, read_child atomic action, invoked with arguments x and side, returns the pointer x.l (or x.r, depending on side).
 It also emits a precondition that x is in self.
 Operationally, it corresponds to the pointer reads on line 6 in Figure 1.
 Logically, it corresponds to the concurroid's idle transition.

-Figure 2 shows how the actions are used to translate the span procedure in Figure 1 into FCSL.
+Figure 3 shows how the actions are used to translate the span procedure from Figure 1 into FCSL.